krypdoh/TCKR/README.md

 ## Description

-TCKR is a customizable, always-on-top ticker application for Windows that displays real-time* stock prices.
+TCKR is a customizable, always-on-top ticker application for Windows that displays real-time* stock prices with visual alerts for significant price movements.
-It features a modern UI with LED effects, multi-monitor support, and a system tray icon for quick access.
+It features a modern LED-style UI with glow effects for stocks with ≥5% changes, multi-monitor support, and a system tray icon for quick access.
 The ticker fetches stock prices from Finnhub, supports user configuration, and allows management of displayed tickers.
-Users can adjust appearance, scroll speed, transparency, display screen, and more via a settings dialog or command-line arguments.
+Users can adjust appearance, scroll speed, transparency, display screen, update intervals, and more via a settings dialog or command-line arguments.

 ** Prices may be delayed depending on your Finnhub account.
 For educational and entertainment purposes only.
 ---